 - Surfaces will be disinfected regularly.

-- Staff & volunteers will be wearing gloves; they will be available to assist with carrying food to your car only on an as-needed basis.
+- Staff & volunteers will be wearing face coverings and gloves; they will be available to assist with carrying food to your car only on an as-needed basis.

 - For help with your SNAP application, please call Maryland Hunger Solutions at 1-866-821-5552